IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

   performed is available.

-  Following the header is the data for the frame; the frame length field indicates how many bytes of data there are for that frame.
+  Following the header is the data for the frame; the frame length field indicates how many octets of data there are for that frame.

-  * If the packet indicates a submitted request, the payload is a sequence of "number of isochronous frames following" isochronous frame headers, with the frame length set to the number of bytes to be transferred, the frame status field set to `0xe0000001`, and without any data following the header.
+  * If the packet indicates a submitted request, the payload is a sequence of "number of isochronous frames following" isochronous frame headers, with the frame length set to the number of octets to be transferred, the frame status field set to `0xe0000001`, and without any data following the header.